 For moderate and light users, the device works flawlessly and easily processes anything you throw at it.
 A little bit of everything like the calling, social media usage, snapping some pictures, and other routine tasks is never a problem for the handset.

 If you use the device outdoors for long, even with minimal burden, it tends to get hot after some time, but it isn’t noticeable if you have the protective case snapped on.

 While Kirin 710 is sufficient for most people and gets the job done pretty quickly, it’s wearing out over time, which we easily spotted during the heavy usage test.

-To provide better performance with the aging chipset, Huawei has also offered the GPU Turbo technology 2.0 in the device, which helps the device to deliver better gaming experience and boosting up the performance of the handset while optimizing the phone’s battery.
+To provide better performance with the aging chipset, Huawei has also offered the GPU Turbo technology 2.0 in the device, which helps the device to deliver a better gaming experience and boosts up the performance of the handset while optimizing the phone’s battery.

 Huawei P30 Lite plays almost all the heavy games like Asphalt 9, PUBG, Deer Hunter, and Dead Trigger 2, with ease, thanks to the GPU Turbo technology.
 Sometimes, the device does display minimal stutters, especially when you are switching from one resource-intensive app to another but does not hinder the gaming experience on the phone.